tbranyen/backbone.layoutmanager/README.md

 });
 ```

-Keep in mind that you can nest Views infinitely.
+*Note: You can nest Views infinitely.*

 #### Re-rendering Views ####